blocxofficial/Blocx-Network/blx-node/Readme.md

 5. You will get a returned answer.
 Example : address 0x9dACbC430f0b7e4b5078cdb583b4ec6175b004Fc

-6. Copy the result that you received, which is your account address to the mode.toml file.
+6. Copy the result that you received, which is your account address to the node.toml file.

 ```